-The built-in Music app on iOS works well enough, but Marvis – an Apple Music client that recently got a 3.0 update – adds a range of power features into the mix.
+The built-in Music app on iOS works well enough, but Marvis Pro ($5/£5) – a smart Apple Music client – adds a range of powerful features into the mix.

 Here are three things you can do in Marvis that you can’t do in the default Music app.
 They could provide a strong enough case for you to make a full-on switch.